Reduction or withdrawal of reception conditions

 Under the Article 4(1) of the Reception Act, Fedasil may refuse or withdraw the assignment of a reception place if:

 1. Such a place has been abandoned by the asylum seeker.
 This applies in cases where the asylum seeker is absent for 3 consecutive days without prior notice or for more than 10 nights in one month (with or without prior notice).
-The asylum seeker has the right to ask for a new place but can be sanctioned.
-In the context of the reception crisis that started in 2021, this sanction is still applied: in 2022, 1593 persons were expelled from their centre due to absence without permission.[19]
-However, asylum seekers who are thus excluded from their centre are not able to re-integrate the reception network due to a lack of places.
-Consequently, they have to register on the waiting list of Fedasil, which leads to a waiting time of several months before they are able to re-integrate the reception network.
+The asylum seeker is then ‘de-registered’ from the centre and has the right to ask for a new place.
+In the context of the reception crisis that started in 2021, this measure is still applied: in 2022, 1593 persons were expelled from their centre due to absence without permission.[19]
+No figures are available for 2023.
+However, asylum seekers who are thus de-registered from their centre are not able to re-integrate the reception network due to a lack of places in the context of the current reception crisis.
+Consequently, they must register on the waiting list of Fedasil, which leads to a waiting time of several months before they are able to re-integrate the reception network.

 3. The applicant makes a Subsequent Application.